 Kava roots can be ground to a pulp and added to water to create a thick mixture that may be consumed for medicinal purposes.
 For over-the-counter supplements, dried kava root is crushed and then turned into a capsule.
 Kava is measured in kavalactones, which are the chemical compounds derived from the root.

 A report published in Advances of Pharmacological Sciences analyzed multiple studies on kava treatment.
-The most method used most commonly was 300 mg/day for four weeks.
+The method used most commonly was 300 mg/day for four weeks.
 The report pointed to a study that used 280 mg/day.
-The study showed no worse effects or symptoms of using that amount than a placebo provided.
+The study showed effects or symptoms of using that amount were no worse than the placebo provided.
 Most people can only take kavalactones for a short period of time because of the risk of overdose and side effects.
 Your doctor should help you decide the right duration for you.

 Kava may cause kidney damage, especially if it is used for long periods of time.
 Interactions between kava and other medicines may also cause serious side effects.
 Because studies are limited and results are inconclusive, it’s best to talk with your doctor before you consider kava as a treatment option.